A weak type $(p,a)$ criterion for operators, and applications: Boundedness from the Hardy space into

-This is actually the definition of the {\em atomic} Hardy space.
-If $\sL$ satisfies Davies-Gaffney estimates, this space coincides (with equivalent norms) with a Hardy space defined via a square function.
+The {\em atomic} Hardy space $H^1_\sL$ is the completion with respect to this norm of the space of functions having an $(M, \sL)$-atomic decomposition.
+Since $\sL$ satisfies Davies-Gaffney estimates, this space coincides (with equivalent norms) with a Hardy space defined via a square function.
 We refer again to \cite{HLMMY}.
+We also mention that under our assumptions $H^1_\sL \subset L^1(\MS)$, see \cite{AMM}.